gitKrystan/2025-emberfest/slides.md

 <!--
 When changing data, you have two choices:

-* Pessimistic Updates — Wait for server success confirmation before updating UI
+* Pessimistic Updates — Wait for server success before updating UI
 * Optimistic Updates — Update UI immediately, then confirm with server.
 Rollback if the request fails.
 * Both have trade-offs.
 * WarpDrive supports both.
 The choice is yours.